abishekarun/STAT545-hw-rajendran-arun/hw04/hw04_gapminder.md

 > Merge two data frames by common columns or row names, or do other versions of database join operations.

+Lets explore the joins that can be done using the basic merge() function

 inner\_join using merge()

 ``` r